 What does acupuncture feel like?

 Good news!
 Acupuncture does not hurt.
 Upon insertion of the pin, a tiny pinch might be felt, but many people do not feel anything at all.
 After the insertion, it is common to feel a temporary, dull heaviness at the point of insertion.
 This is a therapeutic sensation.
-In general, the most common report I recieve is a feeling of calm throughout the body.
+In general, the most common report I receive is a feeling of calm throughout the body.
 I will be present at the treatment to answer any questions or concerns you may have.

 Can I use acupuncture in conjunction with western medicine?